 All along, the CDC, the IDSA, and others in the medical mainstream have insisted that what’s called “two-tier Lyme serology” is the appropriate way to determine who does and does not have the illness.

 Now, a group of researchers from Rutgers, Yale, Harvard, FDA, NIH, CDC and other institutions have published an article in Clinical Infectious Diseases acknowledging the failings of the current IDSA diagnostic guidelines recommended at the Dearborn Conference in 1994.

 The scientists reached the following conclusion: “The 1994 serodiagnostic testing guidelines predated a full understanding of key B. burgdorferi antigens and have a number of shortcomings.”

 “A number of shortcomings?
 That’s putting it mildly,” says LymeDisease.org’s Founder and President Phyllis Mervine.
 “Since the first Lyme case was identified in 1977, the Lyme community has been crying out for an accurate test and better treatment.
 The powers-that-be kept telling us how benign Lyme is, how great the Lyme diagnostic tests are and how easily the disease can be cured.”

 New Lyme diagnostic tests detect multiple species

 As the CDC has not promoted any improvements in testing since 1994, many private laboratories have taken on the burden of research and development themselves.

 One such private lab, IGeneX, has developed two new immunoblot tests capable of detecting multiple species of Borrelia (see below).
-The “Lyme ImmunoBlot” test is approved for use in all states including New York.
-The “TBRF ImmunoBlot” is currently undergoing validation review by New York State, Department of Health and thus is available to all US residents outside of New York.
+The two tests are approved for use in all states including New York.
+[Editor’s note: This paragraph was updated on March 19, 2019.]

 |IGeneX ImmunoBlots Detect:|